Kaylin98/docker-react-demo/README.md

 - Delete the S3 bucket used for deployment packages.
 - Optionally, revoke IAM credentials you no longer need.

-Use it, learn from it, but don’t *pay* for it (unless you really mean to)! 😅

 ## 📜 License